 How to make use of this opportunity?
 Here are ten top tips for email, based on training sessions I have done in the past with Rob Blackie and Iain Roberts:

-- Collect more email addresses – the best wards have got to having email addresses for around 25% of voters.
-Asking people on the doorstep and petitions are the mainstays for this.
+- Collect more email addresses – the best wards have got to having email addresses for over a quarter of voters.
+Asking people in person and via petitions and surveys are the mainstays for this.
 And always, respect the tortoise.

 - Use a professional email program, such as MailChimp, NationBuilder or Prater Raines – it makes your life much easier.

 - Remember most people will read your email on a mobile device – and so don’t pick designs that work badly when viewed in mobile, such as because they force several columns across the page.

 - Emphasise useful local information rather than party political information – snow gritting updates work better in emails than messages on land value taxation.
 This in part is due to the collapse of local news coverage in most of the country; even areas with vibrant local newspapers have seen readerships drop so there is a big opening for us to provide timely local news by email.

 - Shorter messages usually work better than longer, unless there is a particular reason to go for length (such as a controversial planning application where lots of people genuinely want to know more).
 Sometimes a well established regular newsletter format also works well even though it makes for longer individual messages.

 - Subject lines are important – they don’t have to be super-clever wordsmithing, but they need to work well.
 Test and learn to work out what subject lines work best for you.

 - Use the information from your emails to inform the content for your Focus leaflets.
 For example, if you put four stories in an email and one has a much higher click-through rate that the others, that is almost certainly the best bet for your Focus front page story too.